 Transport

-Most expats choose to rent a scooter monthly as their main transportation to get around Ubud.
+Most expats choose to rent a bike monthly as their main transportation to get around Ubud.
 It costs US$ 4 per day or US$ 100 per month.

-A gallon of gas costs US$ 3.80 and that’s enough to fuel your scooter for a week.
+A gallon of gas costs US$ 3.80 and that’s enough to fuel your bike for a week.
 Remember, always buy gas at the official gas station.

 Most kos-kosan provide wifi but you may still need mobile data for internet access when you're out.
 If your kos-kosan doesn't have wifi, mobile data should suffice for social media, YouTube, and work.